solarslurpi/OG-GrowBuddy/README.md

     - Records the sensor readings into influxdb.
     - Understands best practices on humidity, light for optimum grow based on the growth stage the plants are in.d
 - The __Sniffer Buddy__

+Plug it in and __The Sniffer Buddy__:

  - reads the air temperature, humidity, and CO2 level.
 It sends the readings to __The Director__.
 - sends light level information to __The Director__ so that __The Director__ can have a second source (besides a light timer) to determine if the LED grow lights are on or off.
 ![sniffer buddy](images/Sniffer_Buddy.JPEG)

 - The __Flipper Buddy__